alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 For example, `12hx0` has the value `12bxxxxxxxx0000`.

 If the explicit width is less than the minimum required width, the value will be truncated and a warning will be shown.

+Underscores can be added anywhere in the value portion of a number to help with readability.
+For example, `100_000_000` or `8b1010_1100`.
 ## Arrays

 Literal arrays can be constructed using other literals and the [array builder](#array-builder) expression.